-Kiwetinohk's mission is to build a profitable energy transition business providing clean, reliable, dispatchable, affordable energy.
-Kiwetinohk develops and produces natural gas and related products and is in the process of developing renewable power, natural gas-fired power, carbon capture and hydrogen clean energy projects as described further in this AIF.
+Kiwetinohk's mission is to build a profitable energy transition business providing clean, reliable, dispatchable, and affordable energy.
+Kiwetinohk develops and produces natural gas and related products and is in the process of developing renewable power and natural gas-fired power generation projects with a goal of also incorporating carbon capture technology, and hydrogen production, all as a part of a broader portfolio of clean energy assets that will support energy transition in the markets that it serves.